How to Answer the 31 Most Common Interview Questions

 31. “Do you have any other questions for me?”

+This question and answer exchange is pretty typical at the end of the interview.
 It’s common advice that you should always ask a question at the end of the interview.
 And generally, we think you should take the chance to show that you're thoughtful, and ask a question that illustrates your insight and curiosity.
 However, don't force a square peg into a round hole and ask a question only because you feel like you have to.

 If you’ve been sitting with the interviewer for over an hour and been having a very in-depth conversation about the business, it’s ok to skip the question and simply reiterate that you’re even more interested in the job after the interview and believe you’re a great fit for the role.
 However, if you do have one or two questions that you haven’t been able to squeeze in, now is a good time to ask if those questions.
+An open-ended question about company culture that is thought-provoking is always a good idea if you have one.